FERNman/angular-google-charts/README.md

 For more information and all formatter types, please refer to the [documentation](https://google-developers.appspot.com/chart/interactive/docs/reference#formatters).

-*Note: When you get the error "google is not defined" whilst using the formatter in your component, you probably didn't load the script.
+*Note1: When you get the error "google is not defined" whilst using the formatter in your component, you probably didn't load the script.
 Please see [CustomComponents](#custom-components)*.

+*Note2: The ColorFormat formatter is rather different from all others, the 'options' are not set via the constructor but calling the AddRange and AddGradientRange*.

 #### Dynamic Resize
 `boolean`